Indore Madhya Pradesh, India Travel Guide

 Vaccinations

 Routine vaccinations (MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, Influenza).
 Hep A and B. Typhoid.
 Rabies (for long-term travelers, animal contact, or rural areas).
-Japanese Encephalitis (seasonal, for long-term stays in rural areas).
+Japanese Encephalitis (seasonal, for long-long-term stays in rural areas).

-Consult a travel doctor several weeks before your trip to discuss personal vaccination needs.
+Speak with a travel medicine specialist several weeks before your trip to discuss personal vaccination needs.

 Personalized advice important.

 Drink only Bottled water.
-Don't have ice, and eat hot, freshly cooked food.
+Don't have ice, and eat hot, food cooked to order.
 Wash hands frequently.

 Dengue, Chikungunya, Malaria.
 Use insect repellent.
 Wear long sleeves and pants, sleep under mosquito nets.

 Stay hydrated.
-Avoid prolonged sun exposure during peak hours, wear light clothing.
+Avoid prolonged time in the sun during peak hours, wear light clothing.

 Indore is generally safe for tourists.
 Petty crime, like theft from pockets and bag grabbing, can occur in crowded areas.